 It was beautiful to see when you walked by the display in a store.
 The existing hula hoops at that time were boring light blue and pink.
 The gender association cliche of those colors was mildly annoying to me, too.
 We called our product, the Maui Hoop and invested in a booth at the New York Toy Fair.
 We planned a lavish, Hawaiian-themed decor.
 However, my partner and I knew that our sales would be limited to just one product, however cool it was.
 So we invented an even cooler product which we called the New Wave Hoop (it was the 80s, so … New Wave).
 Even with two products, our booth seemed a little empty so we came up with two more products that weren’t very good at all.
 In fact, I only remember one of them — a plastic tennis racket with no strings.
 A kid could dip it in a bucket of soapy water and wave it in the air to make giant bubbles.
 We didn’t get any orders on those.
 We did receive many orders, including a few chain stores on our two different hoops, and the following year we added quite a few things to our line of products.
 We were off and running.
 What You Need to Start a CompanyYou can start a company with one great product, but if you want to grow and be a real company, you must add more.
 Often, small companies are started by creatives who have an idea for a really cool product and then that’s all they do.
 They can’t or won’t add more products to their line.
 I’ve observed several reasons for this:

 You think starting and running a company will be easier and safer with just one product to manage, but it’s actually harder.
 These companies always dwindle until they go out of business.
 Typically, buyers don’t want to buy from a company with only one product.
 A retail buyer takes a chance to order a product from a startup.
 It is always a bigger risk than buying from an established company.
 Why?
 It takes work to set up a new supplier in the system.
 If they only sell one thing, or if they don’t offer new products every season, why go to all that work?
 It’s easier to buy a similar product from a competitor that’s already set up in the system.
 Most novel products only have a lifespan of one or two years unless it becomes a classic which is rare.
 Again, not worth setting them up.
 Also, the statistics are working against startups in general.
 They have a higher chance of going out of business, and if they don’t have multiple products, that chance increases.
 I’ve observed the one-product paradox with more than one friend.
 In all cases, they invented a unique product, went to the effort and expense to manufacture and buy inventory, and then tried to sell it.
 I told two of them to add new products to their line.
 And no, different colors or patterns don’t qualify as new products.
 Product extensions are easy.
 Take the company in the photo above (which is completely hypothetical; I don’t know this company).
 I’ll posit that they start with face wash, then add moisturizer, then facial cleanser, eye cream, etc. Voila.
 It’s an entire line of products.
 The only novel part of this line could be the charcoal facial cleanser.
 Let’s say they were the first to introduce this concept.
 It’s completely novel.
 The brand’s other, subsequent products might be completely ordinary in the sphere of facial care.
 It doesn’t matter.
 If people love the cleanser, they have a good chance of buying the add-on products.
 Then the company can become a brand.
 After establishing itself and earning money, maybe they can add makeup products.
 Or sunscreen products.
 Or haircare products — shampoo infused with charcoal?
 That’s how you add new products.
 That is what you must do: add new products.
 After your first couple of seasons and decent performance at retail, buyers will continue to buy from you.
 Then you will have a real company.
+And why money should never be overlooked.
+Of course you need customers.
+You need a few for proof of concept and to show you can sell.
+These things are important for investors.

 But don’t overlook the importance of cash.
 Because cash is king.
 Customers are queen.
 Or bishops maybe.
 A CEO who is a potential client needs money.
 He’s hired three people to go out and prospect for customers.
 This is important.
 However, there is a problem if and when those orders land on his desk.
 How is he going to service those orders?
 He needs to add more equipment.
 He needs to pay for that equipment.
 This is for a SaaS company, but the same goes for companies that are making products and need to buy raw materials.
 And even service companies may need to hire more employees and pay them.
 In a way, they are the raw materials.
 I’ve worked with many CEOs in the last couple months as we grow our consulting practice.
 I’ve seen this problem over and over.
 Companies are so obsessed with customers that they forget about making their customers happy.
 You need cash to do that.
 The last thing you want is to land an important customer/client, and upset them to the point they won’t want to do business with you anymore.
 As someone who writes about cash flow, has done webinars and seminars about cash flow and is writing a book about cash flow, I am firmly in the camp of bootstrapping a startup.
 I’ve written about that, too.
 If you can bootstrap, by all means.
 However, it’s hard.
 And it takes a lot longer.
 We know that around three quarters of startups rely on a founder’s capital and cash from sales; that is the definition of bootstrapping (which comes from the expression, pull yourself up by the bootstraps).
 However, we also know that two-thirds of startups fail before their first decade in business.
 I don’t know.
 Maybe there’s a connection there.
 My partner and I started our first business in 1988, bootstrapped it, and had a very happy ending.
 It is possible.
 But we had some unique help including a family business providing our component parts giving us 120 days accounts payable terms.
 That’s difficult to find out in the wild.
 Customers are vitally important.
 Cash is more important.
 Why?
 Let’s say you get a huge order out of the starting gate because, of course, your product is the best.
 How are you going to finance that?
 What if you have enough money to process the order, but you don’t have enough to cover your overhead expenses (rent, salary, insurance, etc.) while you wait to actually collect the money owed to you?
 That’s a thing.
 What you need is a couple of customers to show proof of concept.
 After that, put together a pitch deck, and go to an investor to raise money.
 Then you’re off and running.
 If you can get purchase orders from a reputable company, you can also raise money from a bank.
 Many banks (or factors) will lend money against purchase orders.
 When I say raise money, it doesn’t have to be from an investor who will take a percentage of your company.
 It can be debt from a bank as well.
 You just have to pay it back.
 With interest, of course.
 There are a lot of creative options to raise money.
 I explain some of them in my Medium post, “Why Cash is King and How to Get More of It.”
 If you need to know how to construct a good pitch deck, send me your email at: [email protected], and I’ll reply with my two-page outline.
 My partners and I have raised tens of millions of dollars using it as a template.
 Originally published in Data Driven Investor.
 I don’t remember the exact year, but I remember that it was the beginning of the end of my marriage.